DASDAE/dascore/docs/markdown/contributing/new_format.md

 from dascore.io.core import FiberIO

-class JingleIO(FiberIO):
+class JingleIOV1(FiberIO):
     """
-    An IO class supporting the jingle format.
+    An IO class supporting version 1 of the jingle format.
     """
     # you must specify the format name using the name attribute
     name = 'jingle'
     # you can also define which file extensions are expected like so.
     # this will speed up determining the formats of files if not specified.
     preferred_extensions = ('jgl',)
+    # also specifying a version is good practice so when version 2 is released
+    # you can just make another class in the same module named JingleIOV2.
+    file_version = '1'
+    # you can also use unix-style matching for the version (e.g. '0.1.*')

     def read(self, path, jingle_param=1, **kwargs):
         """
-        Read should take, at least, a path and return a patch or sequence of patches.
+        Read should take a path and return a patch or sequence of patches.

         It can also define its own parameters, and should always accept kwargs.
+        If the format supports partial reads, these should be implemented as well.
         """

     def is_format(self, path):
         """
         Used to determine if path is a supported jingle file.

-        Returns a tuple of (format_name, version_number) if the file is a supported jingle file, else return False or raise a dascore.exceptions.UnknownFiberFormat.
+        Returns a tuple of (format_name, file_version) if the file is a supported jingle file, else return False or raise a dascore.exceptions.UnknownFiberFormat exception.
         """

-    def scan(self):
+    def scan(self, path):
         """
         Used to gather metadata about a file without reading in the whole file.

-        This should return a list of dictionaries with the keys/types specified in dascore.constants.SUMMARY_KEYS.
+        This should return a list of dictionaries with the keys/types specified by dascore.core.schema.PatchFileSummary
         """

     def write(self, patch, path, **kwargs):